jarvismsk/MindSOS/CONTRIBUTING.md

 ## Coding Conventions

-- write simple comments to understand easily
+- write simple comments to understand easily code
 - Write clear and concise commit messages.
 - Include tests for your changes and ensure that existing tests pass.
 - Document any new features or changes in the README.md file.